ar37-rs/xow64-wine/README.md

 ```

 # Direct 3D support for OpenGL drivers
-Using WineD3D version 3.21
+Using WineD3D version 3.21 (faster for some older games)

-(faster for some older games and also contains fix for some apps/games which unable detect the GPU name)
 ```
 ~/xow64 wined3d=3.21
 ```

-Using WineD3D version 4.21

-(relatively faster for some games)
+Using WineD3D version 4.21 (relatively faster for some specific games)
 ```
 ~/xow64 wined3d=4.21
 ```